 Maintain your foundation: Remain vigilant about staying on track with diet, exercise, and sleep.

 - Get routine exercise, even if it’s just a ten-minute walk with the dog each day.
 If you can’t make it to the gym, get up off the couch and get moving.
 Consistency is more important than intensity or time spent exercising.

 - Protect your mind and body with the restorative benefits of sleep by going to bed and waking at the same time each day.
 Again, consistency is key.

 - Eat a healthy, balanced Mediterranean-style diet.
-There are many fad diets out there that will help jumpstart weight loss goals, but Mediterranean-style diets are tried and true for the long haul.
+There are many fad diets that will help jumpstart weight loss goals, but Mediterranean-style diets are tried and true for the long haul.

 Tip: Try not to eat more than the equivalent volume of a fistful of food during each meal and eat more frequently throughout the day.
 Six small portions are better than three full plates of food.
 This will help control spikes in blood sugar and enable your body to burn calories more efficiently throughout the day.
 If someone gives you a dozen cookies, try one and give the rest away.

-Shop online: If gift giving during the holiday season brings you more stress than joy, shopping online will go a long way toward alleviating the added stress.
+Shop online: If gift-giving brings you more stress than joy during the holiday season, shopping online will go a long way toward alleviating the added stress.
 These days just about anything can be purchased from the cozy comfort of your own couch.
-Most retailers have streamlined the process, making it much easier and more efficient than shopping at the mall.
+Most retailers have streamlined the process, making it easier and more efficient than shopping at the mall.
 Shipping is often included in the price, and return processes are simple and straightforward.